ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/app-development/developing-apps-on-your-chromium-os-device/index.md

 <http://runnable.com/>

-To test your Android apps on Chrome OS, learn how to [sideload Android apps on your Chromebook](/chromium-os/sideload-android-apps-on-chromebook)
+To test your Android apps on ChromeOS, learn how to [sideload Android apps on your Chromebook](/chromium-os/sideload-android-apps-on-chromebook)